TULiberalArts/German/pages/home.md

 layout: home3
 description: >-
 keywords: ''
-feature: false
+feature: true
 feature-title: Study One of the Great World Languages and Leading Western Cultures
+feature-body: >-
+  Temple’s German program provides broad linguistic, cultural, and practical experiences to prepare students to participate meaningfully in the German-speaking world, be it in graduate school, the professions or business.
 feature-image: media/German hero.jpg
-feature-body: >-
-  Temple’s German program provides broad linguistic, cultural, and practical experiences to prepare students to participate meaningfully in the German-speaking world, be it in graduate school, the professions, or business.
 published: true

 ---